 Scrutinize Silver Basin on the east side of the ridge for the local elk herd grazing in the tundra.

-The final push up Silver's west ridge is on talus with occasional respite on a use trail.
-It will take anywhere from 2:40 to 4 hours to reach the crest from the trailhead with 4,000 feet of gain over 5.05 miles.
+The final push up Silver's west ridge is on small talus and tundra with a developing social trail.
+It will take anywhere from 2:40 to 4 hours to reach the crest from the trailhead with 3,850 feet of gain over 5.05 miles.
 The summit of Silver Mountain is as broad and welcoming as you imagined it to be when seen from town.
 Durango is clearly visible from the peak.
 Below, friends are contemplating the West Block of the La Plata Mountains across the canyon.
 In the center of the horizon is the West Babcock to Spiller ridge, The Knife.
+The five ranked La Plata thirteeners are all visible from Silver Mountain.

 Your gaze is likely to be pulled back to the beautiful S-curve you just walked upon, shown below.
 Across the valley is the Four Peak Traverse.
 If your goal is simply to experience Silver's summit, the easiest way home is to go back the way you came.

 Friends walk down the road returning to the trailhead in La Plata City.